Security

 Quick Answer

-The way out is non-custodial.
-You control the keys to your wallet.
-The payment processor's only job is to help you generate addresses, monitor for incoming transactions, and (optionally) convert the inbound Bitcoin into a stablecoin so you're not exposed to price swings.
-The processor never holds your funds.
-There's no balance for them to freeze, because there's no account.
+Non-custodial is the other model.
+You hold the keys to your wallet.
+The processor's only job is to help you generate addresses, watch for incoming payments, and optionally convert inbound Bitcoin to a stablecoin so you are not exposed to price swings.
+The processor never holds your funds, because the funds were never in its custody to begin with.
+You own them the entire time.

 The Three Components You Actually Need

-To accept Bitcoin payments without account-freezing risk, you need three things working together.
+To accept Bitcoin payments while keeping control of your funds, you need three things working together.

 A payment processor that doesn't custody.
 This is where most people get tripped up.
-"Crypto payment processor" sounds like the same category, but providers fall into two very different camps.
-Custodial processors (Coinbase Commerce, BitPay default) take your inbound Bitcoin into their account and pay you on their schedule, subject to their rules.
-Non-custodial processors (NETTEN, BTCPay Server) generate addresses that route directly to your wallet — they touch the metadata, they never touch the money.
+"Crypto payment processor" sounds like one category, but providers fall into two very different camps.
+Custodial processors (Coinbase Commerce, BitPay's default) take your inbound Bitcoin into their own accounts and pay you out on their terms.
+Non-custodial processors (NETTEN, BTCPay Server) generate addresses that route directly to your wallet: they handle the metadata, they never handle the money.

 NETTEN is built around all three.
-It's non-custodial by default, it generates payment addresses that route to your XRPL wallet, and it auto-settles to RLUSD (a stablecoin native to the XRP Ledger).
-The 3–5 second confirmation on the XRPL side means you barely have to think about price exposure — the BTC-to-RLUSD swap happens in roughly the time it takes for your client to refresh the checkout page.
+It is non-custodial by default, it generates payment addresses that route to your XRPL wallet, and it auto-settles to RLUSD, a regulated stablecoin native to the XRP Ledger.
+The 3-to-5-second settlement on the XRPL side means price exposure is minimal: the conversion to RLUSD happens about as fast as your client can refresh the checkout page.

 What Setup Looks Like in 2026

-Here's the realistic flow, end to end, for accepting your first Bitcoin payment without account-freezing risk.
+Here's the realistic flow, end to end, for accepting your first Bitcoin payment while keeping your funds in self-custody.

 Pick a wallet.
 If you're new, NETTEN's signup walks you through creating an XRPL wallet (Xaman or similar).
 If you already have one, connect it.
-The seed phrase is on you — write it down on paper, store it somewhere you'd store a passport, do not store it in a screenshot on your phone.
+The seed phrase is on you: write it on paper, store it somewhere you'd store a passport, and never keep it in a screenshot on your phone.

 Create an invoice.
 From the dashboard, click "New invoice" and enter the amount in USD.
 NETTEN generates a payment link and QR code.
 Send the link to your client.

 Client pays in Bitcoin.
-Your client opens the link, selects Bitcoin, and is shown a BTC address and a QR code with the exact amount to send.
-They send from their wallet or exchange (Coinbase, Binance, Cash App — anywhere they hold BTC).
-The Bitcoin transaction broadcasts.
+Your client opens the link, selects Bitcoin, and sees a Bitcoin address and a QR code for the exact amount to send.
+They send it from their wallet or exchange (Coinbase, Binance, Cash App, anywhere they hold BTC).
+The Bitcoin transaction broadcasts to the network.

 Comparing the Major Options